 A second mortgage is a special type of mortgage structured as a home equity loan or a home equity line of credit or HELOC that lets you tap the equity you’ve built in your home for large expenses such as house renovations, consolidating debt, business expenses, or even investment property purchases.
 Unlike refinancing your first mortgage, a second mortgage leaves your existing loan untouched and gives you a new, separate loan secured by the same property.
 The RefiGuide helps homeowners learn how to qualify for a 2nd-mortgage loan and shop for lending companies that specialize in second mortgages in the United States.

-How Do You Qualify for a Second Mortgage in 2025?
+How Do You Qualify for a Second Mortgage with Good Terms

 1. Credit Score